ThibFrgsGmz/fprime-mem-footprint-benchmark/README.md

 | ABI Version |  0                             |
 | Machine     |  Advanced Micro Devices X86-64 |

-# Customing only F´ syombols
+# Customing F´ symbols only

 Initially we measured these artifacts only by customizing some symbols dimensioning the compiled code of the framework.
 Let's say:
 - [FW_OBJECT_NAMES](./fprime/docs/UsersGuide/dev/configuring-fprime.md#object-naming),